Protect your login information

 - Try to change your most critical passwords on a regular basis.

 - It can be difficult to remember all the passwords for the different services you use, so consider using a multi-device password app like 1password or LastPass.

 How to pick a secure password

-- Don’t use any personal identifiable information in your password like:
+- Don’t use any personally identifiable information in your password like:

 - User name